tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/备份与恢复/恢复数据_intl.md

 >!
-1. The oplog space of an instance is a capped collection.
+> 1. The oplog space of an instance is a capped collection.
 When the collection space is used up, new inserted elements will overwrite the initial head elements.
-To avoid backup and recovery failures caused by overwritten oplog space, set a reasonable oplog space size according to business details.
+To avoid backup and recovery failures caused by overwritten oplog space, set a reasonable oplog space size.
-> 2. When a business involves frequent write, delete and update operations, you can schedule multiple backups per day to prevent the oplog between two backup time points from being overwritten.
+> 2. When you frequently write, delete or update the data in the instance, you can schedule multiple backups per day to prevent the oplog from being overwritten during the gap time between two backup.
-> 3. If the oplog space between two backup time points is overwritten, the data recovery time may not be guaranteed.
+> 3. If the oplog space is overwritten during the gap time between two backup, the data recovery time may not be guaranteed.